-This is my initial transformation of 14 weeks – yes weeks and this is back in 2014.
+These pictures are from my initial transformation back in 2014.
+They were taken only 14 weeks – yes, weeks – apart.
 How?
-I signed up for my first WBFF show and trained my ass off (by the looks of it literally).
-Remember competition prep is not the same thing as normal training.
-I cut through all the excess fat and revealed the muscle definition I had underneath.
-I went from 135lbs + to about 122.
-Since then I've worked to build up more muscle mass in all the "right" places, becoming stronger, healthier and in turn happier.
-The booty and legs you see now aren't thanks to some genetic blessing or surgery but thanks to hard work at the gym.
-I see time and time again girls on Social Media calling themselves fitness models, fit chicks and etc… most of them were blessed or won the genetic lottery.Read more
+I signed up for my first WBFF (World Beauty Fitness & Fashion) show and trained my ass off - literally.
+Remember, competition prep is not the same as normal training.
+I was able to cut through all my excess fat, which revealed the muscle definition I had underneath.
+I went from 135+ lbs to about 122 lbs.
+Since then, I've worked to build more muscle mass in all the "right" places, becoming stronger, healthier, and happier in the process.
+The booty and legs you see now are not genetic blessings or surgical projects, they’re the product of hard work.
+I see girls on social media time and time again calling themselves fitness models, fit chicks, etc… when in reality, most of them were blessed at birth when they won the genetic lottery.Read more

-I have had a full time job in healthcare since the age of 16.
-I have been a cardiac registered nurse for over 8 years, 5 of which were working full time night shifts while also working a second nursing job per diem.
-I have worked in an intermediate ICU setting (step-down) as well as a charge for the last several years working on every floor of the hospital.
-I can help run a code, teach a patient about their medications, and work life sustaining equipment at the bedside.
+I have held full-time jobs in healthcare since the age of 16, and have been a cardiac registered nurse for over 8 years - 5 of which I spent working full-time night shifts, while also working a second nursing job per-diem.
+I have experience in an intermediate ICU setting (the ICU step-down), and have been a charge nurse for the last several years while I worked every floor of the hospital.
+I can help run a code, teach a patient about their medications, and work life-sustaining equipment.
 I am not "just a model."

-I’ve competed in multiple Spartan and Tough Mudder Races all ranging from 10 to 14 miles in length.
-I did CrossFit for 3 years and competed locally before transitioning to the WBFF shows in 2014.
+I’ve competed in multiple Spartan and Tough Mudder Races ranging 10-14 miles in length.
+I did CrossFit for three years and competed locally before transitioning to the WBFF shows in 2014.
 I’ve always tried to stay active and stimulate both the mind and body through various active hobbies.
-I ride dirt and street bikes, I snowboard and ski, I’m afraid of heights but will leap off the sears tower in Las Vegas or para glide over the Swiss Alps… I’m a bit crazy you can say.
+I ride dirt and street bikes, I snowboard and ski, I’m afraid of heights but will happily leap off the Sears Tower in Las Vegas or paraglide over the Swiss Alps… You may say I’m a bit crazy, but it’s working.